gserrera/gserrera.github.io/_pages/events.md

 layout: page
 title: Events
 permalink: /events/
 description: Upcoming and past conferences and events.
+Posters and abstracts are provided in PDF.
 nav: true
 nav_order: 3
 social: true # includes social icons at the bottom of the page